galterlibrary/galter-subjects-utils/README.md

 *Subjects tooling for InvenioRDM.*

 When a new list of terms (e.g. MeSH) comes out, this tool can be used to update the list in a dedicated subject distribution package.
-This tool is typically required-in by the distribution packages.
+This tool is typically required by the dedicated subject distribution packages under the `[dev]` extra.

 The tool follows the same typical pattern for any subject:

-1- Download the new list
+1. Download the new list
-2- Read it with optional filters
+2. Read it with optional filters
-3- Convert vocabulary entries to InvenioRDM subjects format 4- Write those to file
+3. Convert vocabulary entries to InvenioRDM subjects format
+4. Write those to file

 ## Installation